Sabine Bergmann-Pohl

 Sabine Bergmann-Pohl (née Schulz; /de/; born 20 April 1946) is a German doctor and politician.
-A member of the Christian Democratic Union of Germany (CDU), she was president of the People's Chamber of East Germany from April to October 1990.
+A member of the Christian Democratic Union of Germany (CDU), she was president of the Volkskammer (People's Chamber) of East Germany from April to October 1990.
 During this time, she was also the interim head of state of East Germany, holding both posts until the state's merger into West Germany in October.
 She was the youngest, only female and the last head of state of East Germany.
 After the reunification of Germany, she served in the government of Chancellor Helmut Kohl, first as Minister for Special Affairs, one of five appointed in October 1990 to provide representation for the last East German government in the Kohl cabinet, then as Parliamentary State Secretary in the Ministry of Health for the remainder of Chancellor Kohl's time in office.

 Early life and education

 She was born Sabine Schulz in Eisenach, Thuringia.
 After leaving school in 1964, Bergmann-Pohl was initially not admitted to university and entered a two-year internship at the Institute of Forensic Medicine at Humboldt University in East Berlin.
 In 1966, she began to study medicine and graduated in 1972 with a diploma in medicine.
 From 1979, she worked as a lung specialist and in 1980, earned a medical doctorate.

 From 1980 to 1985, she was medical director of the polyclinic department for lung diseases and tuberculosis in Berlin-Friedrichshain.
 From 1985 to 1990, she was medical director at the District Office for lung diseases and tuberculosis in East Berlin.

 In 1990, Bergmann-Pohl was made Patron of the General Disabled Persons in Germany (ABID eV).
 In 2003, she became President of the Berlin Red Cross and a member of the Presidium of the International Federation, where she has served as vice president since 2007.